 - The grip handles are made from foam, which anyone will find comfortable, even if you have arthritis in your hands

-- The 8 levels of magnetic and air resistance mean you can control just how difficult you want your exercise of the day to be – this comes in handy if you are just starting your exercise routine, as you can start low and easy
+- The 8 levels of magnetic and air resistance mean you can control just how difficult you want your exercise of the day to be – this comes in handy if you’re just starting your exercise routine, as you can start low and easy

-The Concept2 model is a top-selling air rower.
+The Concept2 Model D is a top-selling air rower.
 Providing a good way to exercise, seniors can consider this option as well.
 One thing to be cautious of, the Concept2 model is used by Olympic rowers, so it is equipped for some of the most challenging exercises in the world.
-Be careful, as a senior, getting carried away trying to do the same exercise as an Olympic rower.
+As a senior, you shouldn’t get carried away trying to do the same exercises that Olympic rowers do.

 Some of the best features of the Concept2 model are:

 - Advanced level performance monitor – tracking your health metrics has never been easier than with this machine

 - The Concept2 model is designed for Olympians, however, it does not necessarily have special comfort options that seniors love – it can be rigid to use

 - Designed to move around easily, this air rower can also be easily stored

 - The Concept2 model and brand have been around for decades, meaning there is a customer service team of experts available to assist